erikdubois/Themes-Icons-Pack/README.md

 	2. _archlinux is for Archlinux and all derivatives using pacman and packer (yaourt)

-Check if you have git installed else for deb based distro's
+Check if you have git installed.
+Install git for deb based distro's with this command

 	sudo apt-get install git

-or on Archlinux
+or on Archlinux install git with this command

 	sudo pacman -S git